Are you thinking about visiting Italy but wondering if it’s doable with a baby or toddler?

 I’d avoid rainy early spring (typically March and April) as it’s a pain to wander around with an umbrella with kids.

-I’d also avoid summer if possible.
+I’d also avoid peak summer (especially August) city visits if possible.
 Summers in Italy can be very hot, which can be unpleasant and even dangerous for a baby or toddler.
+Beach and mountain vacations are the best options for summer visits in Italy with a baby or toddler.

 What To Do In Italy With a Baby or Toddler